Are you an adviser? Go to Unbiased Pro

 For example, if you contribute £4,000, the government will add £1,000, giving you a total of £5,000 in your LISA for that year.

 You can withdraw cash from a LISA to buy a first home or when you turn 60.
-If you need to withdraw cash at other times, you will face paying a 25% penalty.
+If you need to withdraw cash at other times, you will face paying a 25% penalty (meaning you lose your bonus and some of your savings).

-Whether you’re looking to invest or save your lump sum, having a financial windfall at your disposal can help clear debt, buy your first house or save for your children’s future.
+Whether you’re looking to invest or save your lump sum, a financial windfall can help clear debt, buy your first house, save for your children’s future or increase your own long-term financial security.

 Investing, saving and building for your future is important, so it’s vital that as you’re making decisions about your financial future, you have the right advice.